SL041093/Academic-Website/content/authors/admin/_index.md

 title: Sukanya Lahkar
 ---

 I am a graduate student at San Jose State University, pursuing a Master's degree in Engineering Management.
 I received my BE in Computer Science and Engineering from Jorhat Engineering College.
 I have five years of experience as a Technology consultant.
-My interests lie in the dynamic field of management, where I thrive on organizing and executing plans to achieve project goals efficiently.
+My interests lie in the continuously evolving and vibrant field of data analysis and management.
+I excel in organizing and executing plans to achieve project goals efficiently.
 Additionally, I have a passion for technical work and enjoy leveraging my skills to contribute meaningfully to project outcomes.

 {{<icon name = "download" pack ="fas">}} Download my {{<staticref "uploads/resume.pdf" "newtab">}} resume {{</staticref>}}.
 {style="text-align: justify;"}